-Part I Ad It Up! (continued) (30 minutes)
+Part I Ad It Up! (continued) (30 ) minutes) I alt I Ad it Op: (Continuca) (00 , miniates,

 1. Students present their advertising campaigns and evaluate each other's presentations.

 Give students 10 minutes to complete their advertising campaigns and to polish their performances.